JinmuGo/blog_obsidian/post/blog-comment-feautre-with-fuma-comment/blog-comment-feautre-with-fuma-comment.en.md

 ## Outro

-I've created a comment function using `fuma-comment` like this, and it's nice to see how simple it is to create and use, but I think it's more useful because there are so many ways to customize it.
+I've created a comment function using `fuma-comment` like this, and it's simple enough to use, but I think it's more useful because there are so many ways to customize it.
 Even if you have a little knowledge of NextAuth, prisma, and postgres DB, you can customize it to your liking, which is the best part of this project.

 I'd like to thank [fuma-nama](https://github.com/fuma-nama) for creating such an awesome project, and I'll leave you with this.

 > > [!seealso]
 > > I'm sure there are probably some things I missed while writing this post.
 Please feel free to leave a comment or mail me and I'll get back to you as soon as possible, thank you.

+## *added 2025-08-03*

+> [!note]
+> **Announcing blog migration and feature changes**.
+> > The blog has now been moved to **Astro**, and the commenting system is now using **Giscus** again.
+> > While fuma-comment is a great system, I've reverted back to Giscus, which is better suited for static sites, so the `fuma-comment` in this post is not currently applied to my blog, and I'd appreciate it if you'd refer to it for **technical archiving purposes**.